Next Start

 Yes, there are a few maintenance requirements for steering linkage parts.
 They need regular inspections and adjustments to compensate for wear.
 Lubrication is also key to prevent premature wear out and undue strain on the system.

-Steering linkage systems repairs and replacements can be complex jobs!
+Steering linkage system repairs and replacements can be complex jobs!
 Getting it wrong could lead to serious safety issues.
 Unless you've got the right experience and skills, it might be best to let a pro handle this one.

 Yes, there are serious safety concerns with a damaged steering linkage.
 Most notably, if it fails, you could lose control of your vehicle, which could lead to an accident.